 To determine the right draw weight for you, you should pick up the bow, hold it, and try to draw the bowstring.

-If you can draw the bow comfortably and smoothly without having to point the bow up and down, then you can say the bow has a sufficient draw weight.
+If you can draw the bow comfortably and smoothly without having to point it up and down, then you can say it has a sufficient draw weight.

 Every people can handle draw weight differently depending on their strength and physical ability, but here are the general rules:

-- Young adults at 18 to 21 should be able to handle a bow with 15 to 30 pounds of draw weight.
+- Young adults at 18 to 21 should be able to handle 15 to 30 lbs of draw weight.

-- Adult females at 21 and over should be able to handle a bow with 20 to 35 pounds of draw weight.
+- Adult females at 21 and over should be able to handle 20 to 35 lbs of draw weight.

-- Adult males at 21 and over should be able to handle a bow with 25 to 40 pounds of draw weight.
+- Adult males at 21 and over should be able to handle 25 to 40 pounds of draw weight.

 A good place to determine what length of the bow is right for you is to check your draw length and consider your height.